Liz Gilbert on Loving Without Losing Yourself

 So one of the most beautiful things I ever heard anybody in recovery say was,

-She said, I am loved beyond measure
+I love this.
+She said, I am loved beyond measure by

-by a God
+a God

 who has given me power over practically nothing.

+Let me say it again.
 I am loved beyond measure by a God who has given me power over practically nothing.

-essential that I use it well and that I use it only in sacred and good ways.
+essential that I use it well and that I use it. only in sacred and good ways.

 Not good in a moralistic way, but toward the creation of light, right?